It’s All About Completely Custom Logos

 Most good design agencies keep backups of their work, and The Logo Company is no exception.
 If you lost your logo files because the cat spilled coffee on your laptop right before your house got hit by a hurricane, after which there was a small zombie apocalypse, no worries!
 Your logo files will be right there on the Basecamp servers.

 Initial Three-Day Turnaround

 The company guarantees that your initial logo concepts will be delivered within three days, which is more than reasonable.
-They have to herd cats coordinate five designers, give them time to work, then ship the results back to you.
+They have to coordinate five designers, give them time to work, then ship the results back to you.
 For professional work, three days is typically the minimum turnaround time.